Skip to main content

 While you can’t prevent bone loss at this stage of life, you can take action to reduce your risk for osteoporosis:

 • Get screened - have a bone density test.
-Canadian osteoporosis guidelines recommend you get tested if you are a postmenopausal woman over 50 or you are over 50 years of age and have had broken a bone.
+Canadian osteoporosis guidelines recommend you get tested if you are postmenopausal and over 50 or you are over 50 years of age and have had broken a bone.

 • Prevent falls - you can lower your risk for falling and breaking a bone by doing exercises to improve your balance.
 Make your home safe - remove area rugs, electrical cords or things on the floor or stairs that can cause you to slip.
 Use handrails, a cane or walker if you need balance support.